puppetlabs-toy-chest/puppetlabs-azure/README.md

 *Required* The resource group for the new virtual machine.
 [Resource Groups](https://azure.microsoft.com/en-gb/documentation/articles/resource-group-overview/)

 #####`storage_account`
-*Required* The storage account name for the subscription id.
+The storage account name for the subscription id.
 Storage account name rules are defined [Storage accounts](https://msdn.microsoft.com/en-us/library/azure/hh264518.aspx)

 #####`storage_account_type`
 The type of storage account to be associated with the virtual machine.
-Valid types are listed [Valid account types](https://msdn.microsoft.com/en-us/library/azure/mt163564.aspx) Default's to Standard_GRS.
+Valid types are listed [Valid account types](https://msdn.microsoft.com/en-us/library/azure/mt163564.aspx) Defaults to `Standard_GRS`.

 #####`os_disk_name`
 The name of the disk that is to be attached to the virtual machine.
-Default's to osdisk01.

 #####`os_disk_caching`
 The caching type for the attached disk.
 [Caching](https://azure.microsoft.com/en-gb/documentation/articles/storage-premium-storage-preview-portal/)
-Default's to ReadWrite.
+Defaults to `ReadWrite`.

 #####`os_disk_create_option`
-The create options are listed here [Options](https://msdn.microsoft.com/en-us/library/azure/mt163591.aspx) Default's to fromImage.
+The create options are listed here [Options](https://msdn.microsoft.com/en-us/library/azure/mt163591.aspx) Defaults to `FromImage`.

 #####`os_disk_vhd_container_name`
 The vhd container name is used to create the vhd uri of the virtual machine.
-Default's to osdiskvhdcont01.

 This will transpose with resource_group and the os_disk_vhd_name to become the URI of your virtual hard disk image.
 ~~~